-This article is written for patients, clients, guests and covers everything you need to know about your first telehealth session.
+This article is written for clients and patients and covers everything you need to know about your first telehealth session.

 How to Join Your Session

-Firstly, you will not need to sign up to Coviu!
-Your practitioner has already signed up and will send you an email or an SMS with a link to your telehealth session.
+Firstly, you will not need to sign up to Coviu.
+Your healthcare provider has already signed up and will send you an email or an SMS with a link to your telehealth session.
 At the time of your appointment, click the link to join the session.

-If you receive your invitation by email, I recommend adding the it to your calendar if you use one.
-Generally Google and Outlook calendars will recognise emails with invitations in them but here are some handy links explaining how to turn the email into a calendar event if you need them.
+If you receive your invitation by email, I recommend adding it to your calendar if you use one.
+Generally, Google and Outlook calendars will recognise emails with invitations in them but here are some handy links explaining how to turn the email into a calendar event.